Why We Age: The Hidden Role of Chronic Inflammation in Accelerating Aging

 Frequently Asked Questions About Chronic Inflammation and Aging

-Q: Can you completely eliminate age-related inflammation?
+Q: Can you eliminate age-related inflammation?
 A: While you can't achieve zero inflammation, you can dramatically reduce the excessive burden of chronic inflammation characteristic of aging in industrialized populations.
 Many people successfully normalize inflammatory markers through comprehensive lifestyle modification.

 Q: At what age does inflammaging typically begin?
 A: Age-associated inflammation begins accumulating relatively early—often measurable in the 30s and 40s—but accelerates notably after 60.
 However, the rate of accumulation depends heavily on lifestyle factors.